 How can you prevent carbon monoxide in your home?

-Prevention is always better than the cure, and the key to preventing carbon monoxide is regular maintenance of your appliances.
+Prevention is always better than cure, and the key to preventing carbon monoxide is regular maintenance of your appliances.
 If you own your property, it’s your responsibility to make sure that all your gas appliances are serviced and checked on an annual basis.

 It’s essential that you use a Gas Safe Registered engineer, as only registered engineers are legally allowed to install and service gas appliances in your home.

 - Your cooker flames should be crisp and blue, not yellow or orange

 - Watch out for soot or yellow-brown staining around or on appliances

 - Your boiler pilot lights shouldn't be inconsistent or frequently blow out

 - Look out for more condensation than usual inside windows